 Don't have an account?
 Register Here.Start Submission

-The length of the paper should not exceed 20 pages and it is required that the paper should be produced clearly and concisely.
+The length of the paper should not less than 10 pages and not exceed 20 pages.
+It is required that the paper should be produced clearly and concisely.
 The style of writing should conform to acceptable English usage.
 Slang, jargon, unauthorized abbreviations, abbreviated phrasings, etc should be avoided.
 In general, the impersonal form should be used.

 References to the literature must be indicated in the text and tables in serial order by a small superscript number in Arabic numerals.
 The list of references in numerical order must be placed at the end of the manuscript.
 Unpublished data and personal communications should not be listed under references but may be mentioned in the text.
 Reference to work in press implies its acceptance for publication and may be listed under references.